sepsis-omics/tutorials/docs/modules/prokka/index.md

 Now that we have annotated the draft genome sequence, we would like to view the sequence in the JBrowse genome viewer.

-- Go to <ss>Statistics and Visualisation &rarr; Graph/Display Data &rarr; JBrowse genome browser</ss>.
+- Go to the Galaxy tool panel, and use the top search box to search for "JBrowse".

 - Under <ss>Reference genome to display</ss> choose *Use a genome from history*.